Kellswork/agirlcodes.dev/posts/build-todo-app-backend-golang-tutorial.md

 }
 ```

-In the code above, we created a handler function called `homeHandler` that displays the content of the [README.md](http://READDME.md) file when a browser HTTP request is made to `"localhost:9000/"`.
+In the code above, we created a handler function called `homeHandler` that displays the content of the **README.md** file when a browser HTTP request is made to `"localhost:9000/"`.
 This will serve as the home page.

 A handler in Go is a function that takes 2 signature parameters (http.ResponseWriter, http.Request).

 - **http.ResponseWriter** handles the HTTP response to the client.
-In this example, we are sending a [README.md](http://README.md) text file as a response.
+In this example, we are sending a **README.md** text file as a response.
-- **http.Request** handles all incoming requests from the browser to **`"**localhost:9000/**"`.** It ****contains all the information about the HTTP request including the headers and URL.
+- **http.Request** handles all incoming requests from the browser to **`"**localhost:9000/**"`.It contains all the information about the HTTP request including the headers and URL.
 - **rnd.FileView** renders the readme file.
 - **http.StatusOK** An 200 HTTP status code, indicates that the request was successful.
 - **checkError** will stop the app and log the error if the response failed for any reason.